Trump Is Running Out of Time to Denuclearize North Korea

 It’s been nearly three years since Barack Obama warned Donald Trump that the biggest danger he’d face would be North Korea’s nuclear weapons.
-Since then, Trump’s met three times with the North Korean dictator, including a made-for-TV visit to the DMZ; cultivated a flourishing pen-pal relationship with Kim Jong Un; obtained a shaky pledge from Pyongyang to not conduct nuclear and long-range missile tests; and secured the release of some American prisoners.
+Since then, Trump’s met three times with the North Korean dictator, including a made-for-TV visit to the demilitarized zone; cultivated a flourishing pen-pal relationship with Kim Jong Un; obtained a shaky pledge from Pyongyang to not conduct nuclear- and long-range-missile tests; and secured the release of some American prisoners.

 What he hasn’t achieved is the denuclearization of North Korea.

 With time running out in his first term, Trump might have to settle for keeping the North Korean nuclear arsenal from getting much worse—or maybe, if there’s a diplomatic breakthrough, scaling it back.
 The price might be sanctions relief for North Korea.
-The question is whether that will prove a price too high for the Trump administration.
+The question is whether that will prove too high a price for the Trump administration.

-The “political rationale” for Trump is “you don’t have to solve the problem, but you have to show evidence that the problem is being managed,” Scott Snyder, a Korea expert at the Council on Foreign Relations, told me.
-“The question becomes what does a deal look like that can get you started in a credible way but probably not get finished, simply because there’s not enough time.”
+The “political rationale” for Trump is, “You don’t have to solve the problem, but you have to show evidence that the problem is being managed,” Scott Snyder, a Korea expert at the Council on Foreign Relations, told me.
+“The question becomes, What does a deal look like that can get you started in a credible way but probably not get finished?
+Simply because there’s not enough time.”

-The surprise rendezvous last month between Trump and Kim at the Korean Demilitarized Zone maintained the storyline that their special relationship will finally accomplish what their predecessors couldn’t, Snyder reasoned, and striking some “interim deal” could keep “the North Koreans on the hook” for the next year or so.
-The president says he’s in “no hurry” to reach an agreement, but if he doesn’t want footage of missile tests flashing across Fox News as he’s campaigning in Florida he’ll have to at a minimum keep the diplomatic effort on an even keel.
+The surprise rendezvous last month between Trump and Kim at the Korean demilitarized zone maintained the story line that their special relationship will finally accomplish what their predecessors couldn’t, Snyder reasoned, and striking some “interim deal” could keep “the North Koreans on the hook” for the next year or so.
+The president says he’s in “no hurry” to reach an agreement, but if he doesn’t want footage of missile tests flashing across Fox News as he’s campaigning in Florida, he’ll have to, at a minimum, keep the diplomatic effort on an even keel.

-The North Korean government reminded everyone just how unstable the diplomacy is when it threatened earlier this week to resume nuclear and intercontinental ballistic missile tests, a likely death knell for the talks, if the United States and South Korea proceed with planned military exercises in August.
-While the North Koreans claim Trump promised Kim when they huddled at the border that he would suspend such drills, a senior Trump administration official speaking to me on condition of anonymity vigorously defended the “defense-oriented” exercise, suggesting the U.S. is unlikely to comply with the North’s demands.
+The North Korean government reminded everyone just how unstable the diplomacy is when it threatened earlier this week to resume nuclear- and intercontinental-ballistic-missile tests—a likely death knell for the talks—if the United States and South Korea proceed with planned military exercises in August.
+While the North Koreans claim that Trump promised Kim when they huddled at the border that he would suspend such drills, a senior Trump-administration official, speaking to me on the condition of anonymity, vigorously defended the “defense-oriented” exercise, suggesting that the United States is unlikely to comply with North Korea’s demands.

 Read: The day denuclearization died